Loading

 Name

-Mount Evans was named after second territorial Governor of Colorado, John Evans.
+Mount Evans was named after the second territorial Governor of Colorado, John Evans.
 Commissions at Northwestern University and the University of Denver – both universities that were established by Evans himself – determined that Evans was among those responsible for the 1864 Sand Creek Massacre, which resulted in the death of between 150 to 500 Cheyenne and Arapaho people, most of whom were elderly, women, and children.
-Attempts have been made to change the name of the mountain due to the history and actions of Governor Evans.
+Attempts were made to change the name of the mountain due to the history and actions of Governor Evans.
 In 2020, 43rd Colorado Governor Jared Polis established The Colorado Geographic Naming Advisory Board, which included Mount Evans for a possible renaming.
 The new name was proposed by the Southern Cheyenne and Arapaho Tribes.
 According to the proposal, the name "signifies the Arapaho as they were known as the Blue Sky People and the Cheyenne who have an annual ceremony of renewal of life called Blue Sky".
 In March 2022, Clear Creek County approved a proposal to rename the peak to Mount Blue Sky, pending state and federal review.
 Five other names were also submitted: Mount Rosalie, Mount Soule (after Silas Soule), Mount Sisty, Mount Evans (after Anne Evans), and Mount Cheyenne Arapaho.
 On November 17, 2022, the Colorado Geographic Naming Advisory recommended unanimously that the name be changed to Mount Blue Sky.

 On March 3, 2023, Governor Jared Polis formally asked the United States Board on Geographic Names to rename the mountain to Mount Blue Sky.
 The board delayed any decision after the Northern Cheyenne Tribe requested a consultation, with tribal administrator William F. Walks Along saying the proposed name "conflicted with his nation’s use of the term in their confidential sacred ceremonies."
 On September 15, 2023, the BGN voted to change the name, becoming effective immediately.
-Despite the peak's name change, the efforts to make a corresponding name change for the Mount Evans Wilderness Area still requires congressional approval.
+Despite the peak's name change, the efforts to make a corresponding name change for the Mount Evans Wilderness Area still require congressional approval.

 On October 16, 2023, Joe Neguse (Colorado-2 Democrat) introduced H.R.
-5962 to the 118th Congress titled "To redesignate the Mount Evans Wilderness as the 'Mount Blue Sky Wilderness', and for other purposes".
+5962 to the 118th Congress, titled "To redesignate the Mount Evans Wilderness as the 'Mount Blue Sky Wilderness', and for other purposes".

 See also